saucelabs/elemental-next/frontend/docs/updated-tips/5-select-from-a-dropdown/ruby.md

 title: 'Ruby'
 id: '5-select-from-a-dropdown-ruby'
 sidebar_label: Ruby
 text: 'Some common use cases for selecting from a dropdown list might be selecting sizes or styles from a dropdown menu while online shopping, or selecting your method of payment.
-And, while selecting from a dropdown list might *seem* straightforward..."
+And, while selecting from a dropdown list might *seem* straightforward -- just grab the list by its element and select an item within it, based on the text you want -- there's a bit more skill to it.'
 number: 5
 publish_date: 2015-07-06
 last_update: